orel33/vpltoolkit/README.md

 * update documentation in README.md (API in toolkit.sh)
 * update unit tests of tookit.sh
 * add possibility to enrich env.sh with user-defined variables
-* imagine a way to use docker with regular user (no root)

 ---
 aurelien.esnard@u-bordeaux.fr